 - Data Journalism and Visualization with Free Tools, Module 6 (Data-driven storytelling), by Jan Diehm

-- A Story Live-Streamed from Start to Finish, by Russell Goldenberg
+- A Story Live-Streamed from Start to Finish, by Russell Samora

-- The Pudding Process: The Structure of Stand-Up Comedy, with Russell Goldenberg & Matt Daniels
+- The Pudding Process: The Structure of Stand-Up Comedy, with Russell Samora & Matt Daniels

-- The Pudding Process: One Hit Wonders in Sports, with Russell Goldenberg & Jan Diehm
+- The Pudding Process: One Hit Wonders in Sports, with Russell Samora & Jan Diehm

 If you liked this, you may enjoy the early story releases and extra Behind the Scenes content made available exclusively for our Patreon Supporters.